diantonioandrea/misura/README.md

 # misura

-Python library for easy unit handling and conversion[^1] for scientific & engineering applications.
+Python library for easy unit handling and conversion for scientific & engineering applications.

 **misura** is a Python library designed to simplify the *handling of units of measure* for scientific and engineering applications.
 It provides a unified interface for *dealing with different units and their conversions*, allowing for quick and accurate calculations without the need for complex manual conversions.

 Make sure to take a look at the [documentation](https://github.com/diantonioandrea/misura/blob/main/docs/docs.md#introduction), at the [contributing guidelines](https://github.com/diantonioandrea/misura/blob/main/.github/CONTRIBUTING.md) and at the [examples](#examples).

-[^1]: To be implemented.

 ## Installation